Mexico's support for Pemex to drive widening fiscal deficit, Moody's says

 Pemex, as the indebted oil company is known, will need $14.7 billion in government support this year alone, the ratings agency said in a statement.

-This support will be a key driver of the increase in the fiscal deficit, Moody’s said.
+This support will be a key driver of the increase in the fiscal deficit, Moody’s said in a report that highlighted persistent sovereign credit risks despite an expected economic rebound in 2021.

+Meanwhile, the agency raised its real gross domestic product outlook to 5.5% this year from a previous 3.5% forecast citing stronger-than-expected growth in the final quarter of 2020 and a positive carryover effect into 2021.

+A strong U.S. economy is seen boosting Mexican manufacturing exports and will prop up economic growth in the context of sluggish private consumption, contracting investment and limited fiscal spending, said Moody’s.

 Our Standards: The Thomson Reuters Trust Principles.